 This is a sponsored article on behalf of Seed.
 All opinions are my own.

 Your body is home to a community of microorganisms that live in the gut.
-These diverse bacteria, fungi, viruses, and protozoa play many key roles in the overall healthy functioning of the body.
+These diverse bacteria, fungi, viruses, and protozoa play many vital roles in the overall healthy functioning of the body.
 When this system of microbes is out of balance, however, you can be affected physically, mentally, and even emotionally.
 By understanding this ecosystem within your own body, you can better support it and take advantage of the health benefits it brings.

 The Microbiome: A World Within You

 The network of these microbes in your body is called the microbiome.
-Comprising trillions of microorganisms made up of over a thousand different species, this community mostly lives in the intestine.
+Comprising trillions of microorganisms of over a thousand species, this community mostly lives in the intestine.
 Because the microbiome is an essential part of many functions throughout the body, a disruption in balance can have a cascading effect on overall health.

 What Are Microbes?

 The residents of the microbiome community are made up of microbes.
 Microbes include bacteria, fungi, parasites, and viruses.
-Though some of these microbes are helpful and others potentially harmful, a healthy microbiome allows all of these microorganisms to coexist and work symbiotically.
-The tasks performed by these microbes include creating essential vitamins, helping to stimulate the immune system, fighting some diseases, breaking down food, and playing a role in regulating mood.
+Though some of these microbes are helpful and others potentially harmful, a healthy microbiome allows all these microorganisms to coexist and work symbiotically.
+The tasks performed by these microbes include:

 The diversity of microbes within this microbiome depends on many factors, including the microorganisms passed from mother to baby in the birth canal, breast milk, diet, and environmental exposures.
 When the microbe species within the gut are diversified, numerous, and outnumber harmful bacteria, the microbiome flourishes.
 Others may struggle with food sensitivities or gut problems due to an unbalancing of these bacteria.
 The good news is that the microbiome you are born with or acquire in early life can be impacted and diversified to increase your health.
 (1, 2)